apiel/zicBox/NOTE.md

 - TODO add lfo to wavetable synth add freq mod curve add filter8
+       IDEA extra waveform type based on FastWaveform First param could select the waveform type Second the detune
+            Third the mix
+            However, maybe there is too much param, but we might be able to combine first and second param in one param...

 - TODO fix seq

 - TODO synth with multiple swappable engines